gthvn1/roguez/README.md

 # RogueZ

-- A simple roguelike game written in Zig
+A simple roguelike game written in Zig.

 - Tested with Zig 0.15.2
 - Run with: `zig build run`

-# Files
+## Files

+### Entry point
-- `src/main.zig`: entry point and game loop.
+- `src/main.zig`: entry point and game loop

-- `src/game.zig`: core game logic (collisions, movement, viewport, ...).
+### Core game logic
-- `src/board.zig`: static part of the world (walls, floors, doors, ...).
+- `src/board.zig`: static parts of the world (walls, floors, flag, ...) called *tiles*
+- `src/game.zig`: core game logic (collisions, movement, viewport, ...)
-- `src/state.zig`: dynamic parts (robot positions, enemies, ...).
+- `src/state.zig`: dynamic elements (robot, boxes, keys, doors, ...) called *items*

+### Supported structures
+- `src/item.zig`: an element of the state
+- `src/map.zig`: contains the map as a string
+- `src/pos.zig`: is the position of an object on the board (*row x col*)

+*Note: "tiles" are static parts of the world that cannot be interacted with.
+"Items" are objects that can move or be interacted with, even if they don't move.*

 # Roadmap